RBQ certification: a legal requirement and a quality guarantee for the installation of your wall-mounted heat pump in Quebec

 -

-Real Example: Non-Compliant Installation in Saint-Eustache
+Real example: non-compliant installation in Saint-Eustache

 -

-The heat pump made excessive noise.
+The heat pump was producing excessive noise.

 -

-The outdoor unit wasn’t level.
+The outdoor unit was not leveled.

 -